Best Places for Scuba Diving in Bali: Gili Islands and More!

 In the South East of Bali, Nusa Penida is one of the largest of the three islands in the area.
 Diving in Nusa Bay would be a bonus to scuba divers who love the diversity of marine life, and crave to see rare species like the manta rays.
 Yes, you read that right.
 The cold and nutrient-rich waters that surround the island make it a perfect habitat and feeding ground for manta rays.

-In our opinion, the Nusa Bay is among the top three best diving sites in Bali because you can swim with manta rays all-year-long (amazing right?).
+In our opinion, the Nusa Bay is among the top three best diving sites in Bali because you can swim with manta rays all year long (amazing right?).
 Divers also sight the Mola Mola, the beautiful ocean’s sunfish.
 Plus, since the waters are crystal clear, divers get an excellent view of all the marine life and habitats surrounding the area.

 Nusa Bay may have stronger currents than others on our list, but these currents are exactly what bring in the big fish!
 Sharks, whale sharks, mantas and more.
-So, other than the colourful coral reefs to admire, keep one eye on that deep blue sea; you might just sight something big and amazing.
+So, other than the colorful coral reefs to admire, keep one eye on that deep blue sea; you might just sight something big and amazing.

 Before diving into these calm and clear waters, there’s a training swimming pool available for divers, experienced or not.
 The pool is three meters deep and has a clear view of Mount Agung.

 As a beginner or professional diver, you will need PADI certifications before being allowed to swim in the underwaters of Nusa Penida.
 Since Nusa Penida runs into the open Indian Ocean, most of the dive spots are for professional divers only.
-However, there are still some snorkelling spots and shallow sites for beginners.
+However, there are still some snorkeling spots and shallow sites for beginners.
 It costs about IDR 2,500,000 for three dives.

 Scuba Diving Bali, Gili Islands: The Conclusion